AllTheMods/alltheguides/docs/atm9/apotheosis.md

 ### Seashelf Method

-To start, make 17 of the `Seashelf` and place down all but 1 in a formation like the one below.
+To start, make 16 **Seashelf** and place down all but one in a formation like the one below.

 ![](img/68747470733a2f2f696d6775722e636f6d2f365464724772772e706e67.png){.center}

-Once you've got those down, take your 17th `Seashelf`, place it in the enchanting table, and you should see an Infusion option for 3 EXP.
-It requires a certain level (mine was 46) to be selectable.
-Now replace one of the 16 placed `Seashelf` with your `Infused Seashelf`.
-Repeat this until all the original `Seashelf` have been replaced by their infused variant.
+Once you've got those down, take your 16th **Seashelf** and place it in the enchanting table.
+You should see an Infusion option for 3 EXP.
+Now replace one of the uninfused **Seashelf** with your **Infused Seashelf**.
+Repeat this until all 16 `Seashelf` are `Infused Seashelf`.
+You will have 1 extra `Infused Seashelf` at the end.

+!!! info "You must be level 45+ to infuse Seashelves"

-After this, you'll need to break 9 of the `Infused Seashelf` and make 2 `Heart-Forged Seashelf` and 7 `Crystalline Seashelf`.
+After this, you'll need to break 9 **Infused Seashelf** and make 2 **Heart-Forged Seashelf** and 7 **Crystalline Seashelf**.
 Place these down where the original 9 were.

-Now, you will need to make 10 of the `Deepshelf`.
-With your current setup, you should be able to infuse each and every `Deepshelf`.
-Infuse all 10.
-Do not place any of them down just yet.
+Now, you will need to make 10 **Dormant Deepshelf** and infuse them to their **Deepshelf** varient.
+You should be able to infuse them with your current setup.

+!!! info "You must be level 60+ to infuse Dormant Deepshelves"

-After infusing all 10, make 5 of the `Soul-Touched Deepshelf` and 5 `Echoing Deepshelf`.
-Then, upgrade them to their `Sculkshelf` variant.
-Press U or right click on the respective shelf in JEI to see what the recipe is to upgrade them.
+After infusing all 10, make 5 **Soul-Touched Deepshelf** and 5 **Echoing Deepshelf**.
+Then, upgrade them to their **Sculkshelf** variant. *Press `U` or `right click` on the respective shelf in JEI to see what the recipe is to upgrade them.*

-It is now time to make some other shelves that don't require any infusion.
-You will need to make 3 `Shelf of End-Fused Rectification`.
+Now you'll need to make 3 **Shelf of End-Fused Rectification**.
 This might require some work.

-You will also need to make a `Draconic Endshelf`.
-To make the `Infused Dragon's Breath`, place down the 10 Sculkshelves made earlier and add 10 `Melonshelf`.
+You will also need to make 1 **Draconic Endshelf**.
+To make the **Infused Dragon's Breath**, place down the 10 **Sculkshelves** made earlier and add 10 **Melonshelf**.
 A setup for this can be seen below; the placement of the shelves does not have to be exact.

+!!! info "You must be level 80+ to infuse Dragon's Breath"

 ![](img/2023-10-30_07.55.11.png){.center}

-After making the `Draconic Endshelf`, remove the 10 `Melonshelf`.
-Place the 3 `Shelf of End-Fused Rectification` and the `Draconic Endshelf` in a similar formation as shown in the `Seashelf` image above.
+After making the `Draconic Endshelf`, remove all the `Melonshelf`.
+Place the 3 **Shelf of End-Fused Rectification** and the **Draconic Endshelf** in a similar formation as shown in the `Seashelf` image above.
 This will get you the maximum level of enchanting.
 Your setup does not have to be in the exact same order as the one below; it is only an example.

 ![](img/68747470733a2f2f696d6775722e636f6d2f625959594157532e706e67.png){.center}

 ---
 ## Infusion Setups

-You do not have to place the blocks exactly as I do, the screenshots are just an example.
+You do not have to place the blocks exactly as I do, these are just an example.

 ### Unbreakable Potion Charms